 Taking an investing lead from celebrities

-As we mentioned in our 'The Fame And Fortunes Of The Celebrity Investor' post, many celebrities find themselves automatically being a role model.
+As we mentioned in our 'The Fame And Fortunes Of The Celebrity Investor' post, many celebrities find themselves automatically being a role models.

 What's more, UK celebrities like everyone else in the country can potentially see huge benefits from the generous tax reliefs of schemes such as SEIS and EIS.